GuilleMGN/Project3-Group3/README.md

 * Gas costs in dollar terms might be too high for the contract to be implemented in a practical manner.

 ## Conclusion
+* We enabled contract creator to give themselves access to decentralized crowdfunding
+* We successfully deployed two separate front-ends for organizations and contributors
+* We generated NFTs upon reaching the target amount/date
+* We devised an early business use case

+### Further integration examples:
+* In case of incomplete funding target goals, provide options to reinvest in other projects in addition to being refunded
+* Decentralized: More fail-safes and optionality
+* Centralized: Off-chain rewards that will identify token holders in real life

+---

 ## Contributors
 [![](https://github.com/GuilleMGN.png?size=50)](https://github.com/GuilleMGN)